Posted by marilynch

 The Health Department makes use of Safe Moves and other resources in its Safe Routes to School projects.

 3. Among activities for Monterey County kids: Historically, Ecology Action has worked in Santa Cruz County.
 As of 2013, they are active in Monterey County and are now seeking local volunteers.
 Duties include assisting on the obstacle course as youth ride through on bikes to practice their bike handling and traffic skills.
 To apply for a volunteer position, contact Elise Ehrheart, Program Coordinator, by email – – or by phone 831-515-1324.
 If you have other questions, contact the Bicycle and Pedestrian coordinator at TAMC.
 Four rodeos took place at Cesar Chavez Elementary School in Greenfield in December 2013.
-Four were done in May 2013 at Kammann School in Salinas; and in May 2014, Bike Smart! returned to Kammann.
-Also in 2014, Bike Smart! was at Dr. Martin Luther King, Jr. Academy.
+Four were done in May 2013 at Kammann School in Salinas; and in May 2014, Bike Smart! was at Dr. Martin Luther, Jr. Academy, Salinas (click here for a dozen photos) and again at Kammann School, Salinas.
+Kammann School is the location of the May 2014 photo displayed above (thanks to Salinas City Elementary Educational Foundation for the photo).
 Learn more in individual school sections below.

 4. Here’s a shout-out to Taylor Farms!
 Now and then it can be challenging to balance the needs of bicyclists and others, including farmers (click for example).
 Below you’ll learn about partnerships between agriculture leaders and people who bike, and one of the ways that Monterey County’s ag community strongly supports bicycling.
 Refer to the Bardin Elementary School info in this post, where you’ll read about the “Pedal to Perfection” program.
 You’ll find out how 100 Taylor Farms employees volunteered their time in June 2013 to benefit 321 kindergarten through 6th grade students at Bardin, as well as other ways the program benefits school children in Monterey County.
 (Some folks asked how they can send some bike love/a thank you to Taylor.
 Write to Bruce Taylor, CEO; Taylor Farms; PO Box 1649, Salinas, CA 93902.)